 Much Ado About Mysteries

 Meets Quarterly, Thursday Evenings • 7 PM • Community Room East

 Are you mad about mysteries?
 Join us for a quarterly discussion for mystery fans.
 To sign up for the group’s email list, receive book lists, meeting reminders, and agendas, contact: email@example.com or call Reader Services at 847-729-7500 x7600

 Thursday, December 12: Wee Bit O’ Murder: Scottish Mysteries

 All Things Spanish

 Native and non-native Spanish speakers are invited to join the fun while practicing language skills and expanding their love for Spanish/Latino culture.
-Meetings may include reading a short story, watching a film, and more.
-Meetings are conducted primarily in Spanish.
+Meetings are conducted primarily in Spanish and may include reading a short story, watching a film, and more.
 Contact firstname.lastname@example.org for more information.

 December 18: Excerpt or Short Story